AdaCore/spark2014/lrm/source/packages.rst

 #.
 The ``identifier`` of a ``simple_property`` shall be Volatile,
    Input, or Output.
 #.
+There shall be at most one occurrence of the ``identifiers``
+   Volatile, Input and Output in a single ``property_list``.
+#.
 If a ``property_list`` includes Volatile, then it shall also
    include exactly one of Input or Output.
 #.
 If a ``property_list`` includes either Input or Output,
    then it shall also include Volatile.
 #.
 The ``identifier`` of a ``name_value_property`` shall be
    Integrity.
+#.
+The declaration of a state abstraction may be overloaded by a variable
+   declaration or a parameterless function declaration.

 .. centered:: **Static Semantics**